DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Verification:** Successfully executed the code in a browser to confirm that the custom styles were applied as intended.

 ---

+#### 179. <P> ELEMENT ASSIGNMENT
+* **Assignment Completion:** Successfully completed the assignment by adding a `<p>` element and applying a custom class to it.
+* **Class Application to Paragraphs:** Demonstrated the ability to apply custom CSS classes to standard text elements like paragraphs, reinforcing the concept that classes can be used across various HTML tags.
+* **Reusability Confirmed:** The assignment further emphasized the reusability of a single CSS class definition (e.g., `.my-style`) across different HTML elements.
+* **Verification:** Confirmed the correct rendering of the `<p>` element with its custom styles in the browser.

+---